maxio-com/ab-golang-sdk/README.md

 One of the many reasons to use Advanced Billing is the immense feature set and surrounding community [client libraries](page:development-tools/client-libraries).
 The Maxio API returns JSON responses as the primary and recommended format, but XML is also provided as a backwards compatible option for Merchants who require it.

-### Steps to make your first Maxio Chargify API call
+### Steps to make your first Maxio Advanced Billing API call

 1. [Sign-up](https://app.chargify.com/signup/maxio-billing-sandbox) or [log-in](https://app.chargify.com/login.html) to your [test site](https://maxio.zendesk.com/hc/en-us/articles/24250712113165-Testing-Overview) account.
 2. [Setup and configure authentication](https://maxio.zendesk.com/hc/en-us/articles/24294819360525-API-Keys) credentials.